lunjon/dotfiles/README.md

 \* Required field.

-With your dotfile setup you can now use the `dotf` command:
+With a dotfile you can now use the `dotf` command:
   - `dotf status`: see current status of files tracked
   - `dotf sync`: sync files between home and repository
   - `dotf edit`: edit the dotfile in your favorite editor